Alliant Energy Center: History

-In 1895 the Agricultural Society and Dane County purchased 250 acre of land at the current site to provide an area that could be used for the Dane County Fair.
+In 1895, the Agricultural Society and Dane County purchased 250 acre of land at the current site to provide an area that could be used for the Dane County Fair.
 This area was known as "Lakeside Park Farm", but some thought it merely represented a worthless swampland.
 Because of financial difficulties, the Dane County Fair was halted on the site in 1938 and did not return until 1951.
 During this time, even though the Dane County Fair was held in an alternate location, the County board did not abandon the site and Dane County managed to pay off the mortgage for the property in 1941.

 As a major turning point towards the advent of a full-service venue, roads, parking lots, sewer and water, a heating plant and kitchen/bathroom facilities were built on the grounds in 1949–51.
 In 1951, the Dane County Fair moved back to the present Alliant Energy Center (formerly the Expo Center) and remains there today.

 Over the ensuing years, the first buildings were erected on the site.
 In 1954, the Arena was built; it remains the only building still standing from this era.
 The Youth Building was constructed in 1962 and housed the offices for 4-H in Dane County.
 This area now serves as the administration building for the Alliant Energy Center.
 In 1967, Veterans Memorial Coliseum was built.
+Its early clientele included the Zor Shrine Circus, World Dairy Expo, the Ice Capades, Dane County Junior Fair, and The ABC National Bowling Tournament.

+Concerts

-Its early clientele included the Zor Shrine Circus, World Dairy Expo, the Ice Capades, Dane County Junior Fair, The ABC National Bowling Tournament, Frank Sinatra, Bob Hope, Tony Bennett, Duke Ellington, Janis Joplin, Jimi Hendrix, The Doors, David Bowie, Pink Floyd, Jethro Tull, The Who, Elvis Presley and the Grateful Dead.
+The Dane County Coliseum featured numerous stars including Frank Sinatra, Bob Hope, Tony Bennett, Duke Ellington, Janis Joplin, Jimi Hendrix, The Doors, David Bowie, Pink Floyd, Jethro Tull, The Who, Elvis Presley, Bob Dylan, and the Grateful Dead who played there a total of six times between February 1973 and June 1983.